 In your store or on your website, merchandising refers to the assortment of products available for sale and how they’re displayed to encourage customers to make a purchase.

-The holiday shopping season is like the Super Bowl of retail since financial results can sink or swim your year-long efforts.
-With industry experts predicting a major 2020 holiday season for online retail following the pandemic-induced ecommerce boom of 2020, Q4 will be a crucial selling opportunity that you simply can’t afford to miss.
+The holiday shopping season is like the Super Bowl of retail since financial results can sink or swim your year-long efforts, and Q4 will be a crucial selling opportunity that you simply can’t afford to miss.

 The role of the product merchant is robust and complex, and their responsibilities have evolved over time due to the changing needs of customers.
 Understanding both historical performance and current trends can help you fine-tune your own product assortment and make it attractive to your audience.